ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 Costs and Drawbacks
 -------------------
 If anyone finds the "In the..." context phrases helpful or in general likes the current error messages as they are, they will probably be unhappy with this change.
-However, I believe that this change will greatly improve the learnability of haskell for beginners, as well as the overall experience of using GHC for most users after the initial disorientation.
+However, I believe that this change will greatly improve the learnability of Haskell for beginners, as well as the overall experience of using GHC for most users after the initial disorientation.

 Alternatives
 ------------